-We have also audited the financial statements of Chang Hwa Commercial Bank, Ltd. as of and for the years ended December 31, 2021 and 2020 on which we have issued an unqualified opinion.
+We have also audited the financial statements of Chang Hwa Commercial Bank, Ltd. as of and for the years ended December 31, 2022 and 2021 on which we have issued an unmodified opinion.

 Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements